coalesceio/Cortex-Node-types/README.md

   **Create or replace View**

-This stage will execute a `CREATE OR REPLACE` statement and create a create a View in the target environment.
+This stage will execute a `CREATE OR REPLACE` statement and create a View in the target environment.

 #### Top Insights Redeployment